Greentube/ngx-modal/README.md

 })
 export class AppModule { }
 ```
-2. Create custom component that implements `IModalDialog` or use `SimpleModalDialog` as a child component.
+2. Create a custom component that implements `IModalDialog` or use the `SimpleModalDialog` as a child component.

-3. Open modal dialog by using `ModalDialogService` and passing parent `ViewContainerRef` and `IModalDialogOptions`:
+3. Inject the `ModalDialogService` where you want to open the dialog.
+Call `openDialog` passing parent `ViewContainerRef` and `IModalDialogOptions`:
 ```ts
 constructor(modalService: ModalDialogService, viewRef: ViewContainerRef) { }